andreyluiz/andreyluiz.com/_posts/2023-08-20-chrome-extension-architecture.md

 lead: Some thoughts on a recent project.
 ---

 Hello again.
-I have been working on a Chrome Extension for a while now, and I wanted to share some thoughts about it.
+I've been playing with a Chrome Extension for a while now, and I wanted to share some thoughts about it, and some ideas of how to architect it.

-The extension is not yet public, and it is in its second iteration of fixes.
-It's being tested by a team of people in Brazil.
-I will not disclose the name of the extension for now, but I will talk about its architecture.

 # How a Chrome Extension works